jacklehamster/firebase/world-canvas/README.md

 It is virtually infinite.
 The canvas is divided as a grid of 200x200 cells, and each cell is a separate Firebase location.
 As we move the canvas around, revealing more cells, the Firebase data gets loaded further and we end up with more drawings.

-The drawing is real time, so users can see other users' strokes unfolding as they draw.
+Users can see other users' strokes unfolding as they draw.